Bipshark/computahsecuhritu/README.md

 Finding vulnerabilities by using “Tiger teams”.
 (But you never find them all….)
 * Vulnerability assessment: includes methods for finding system vulnerabilities
 * Effort-based approach (based on “simulated” attacks): a statistical metric of system security based on the effort it takes to make an intrusion.
 “The harder to make an intrusion, the more secure the system”
 * Weakest adversary: which is the weakest adversary that can compromise the system?
 * MTTC (Mean Time To Compromise): calculates the statistical mean time to an intrusion

+###Special Cases for measuring security
+* Cryptographic Strength: the effectiveness of cryptos
+* Privacy measures: extent that the system will leak information

 ## Risk Treatment Alternatives